 3km in 15 minutes

 First thing first, how you're currently running might need a little tweaking.
-If you're constantly hitting 12 km/hr and your goal each time is to go as far as you can, let's reassess that.
+If you're constantly hitting 12 km/hr (5 min/km) and your goal each time is to go as far as you can, let's change that.

-What you might want to try instead is longer runs at an easier pace.
+What you want to try instead is longer runs at an easier pace.
 Let's say 5 to 8 km at a pace of approximately 6 min/km.
-This slower speed combined with a greater distance will condition your body to use its energy more efficiently over time.
+This slower speed combined with a greater distance will build up your endurance.
+And a better endurance is The Key (note the capital letters, it is that important) to running faster for longer.

 Implement targeted goal pace workouts